Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 • Remove syrup from the heat and cover the saucepan with it's lid.
 Allow it to come to room temperature and steep.

 • Place a fine mesh strainer over a large measuring cup.
-Pour to remove any large bits and the vanilla bean pods from the Vanilla Simple Syrup.
+Pour to remove any large bits and the vanilla bean pods from the vanilla simple syrup.

-Using Vanilla Bean Paste
+Using Vanilla Bean Paste or Extracts (Pure/Imitation)

 • Over medium heat allow the sugar to dissolve while bringing the mixture to a boil.